nat-dep-clg-chnu-ce/nat-dep-clg-chnu-ce.github.io/docs/source/customisation/index.md

 # Customisation

-Furo supports customisation of the theme's overall look and feel (through theme options) as well as a few per-page tweaks.
+Furo підтримує customisation of the theme's overall look and feel (through theme options) as well as a few per-page tweaks.

 This section serves to guide the user with customising Furo-based documentation.
 This page lists all the theme-specific customisations, as provided by this theme.
 Other pages in this section provide guidance for making specific customisations when using Sphinx with Furo.